rust-lang/blog.rust-lang.org/content/inside-rust/clippy-warming-up/index.md

 The [feature freeze affecting Clippy][feature-freeze] has reached its end date.
 This means that the Clippy project has been accepting pull requests that add new features (and new lints) for a while.

-The Clippy has reviewed the results, and we can say that it's been a success 🎉.
+The Clippy team has reviewed the results, and we can say that it's been a success 🎉.
 It has been so great that we managed to create an all-time peak in the number of pull requests opened in a week.

 In this plot we can observe that peak (the red lines mark the start and end of the feature freeze)